UK posts big current account deficit, household savings down

 LONDON Britain's current account deficit was much bigger than expected in the fourth quarter and households ran down savings to keep up their spending, reminders of the need to put the economy on a more balanced footing to maintain growth.

-The current account deficit in the October-December period was 22.4 billion pounds, or 5.4 percent of gross domestic product, down only slightly from a record of 5.6 percent in the third quarter, official data showed.
+The current account deficit in the October-December period was 22.4 billion pounds ($37.21 billion), or 5.4 percent of gross domestic product, down only slightly from a record of 5.6 percent in the third quarter, official data showed.

 A Reuters poll had predicted a deficit of 14 billion pounds.